Bible Criticism

 III.
 The Biblical Doctrine of Preservation

-This doctrine directly contradicts any theory that requires Scripture to pass through stages of corruption, loss, reconstruction, or doctrinal development.
-Preservation does not mean that Scripture evolves toward clarity; it means that God safeguards His revelation against such evolution.
+This doctrine stands in direct opposition to any theory that requires Scripture to undergo fundamental corruption, textual loss, or doctrinal reconstruction.
+Preservation does not mean that Scripture survives in principle while its form deteriorates; it means that God actively safeguards His revelation against such deterioration.

 IV.
 Source Criticism: Claims and Presuppositions

-New Testament source criticism asserts that the Gospels are the product of literary dependence.
-According to this view, Mark was written first, Matthew and Luke used Mark as a source, and additional shared material derives from a hypothetical document commonly called “Q.” The Gospel writers are thus portrayed as editors who selected, modified, and expanded earlier materials.
+New Testament source criticism maintains that the Gospels are the product of literary dependence rather than direct apostolic or prophetic authorship.
+The theory commonly asserts that Mark was written first, that Matthew and Luke relied upon Mark as a primary source, and that additional shared material derives from a hypothetical document usually designated as Q. Within this framework, the Gospel writers are portrayed not primarily as witnesses or authoritative spokesmen, but as editors and compilers who selected, rearranged, and modified pre-existing materials.

 V. Higher Criticism and the Pentateuch

-Higher criticism applies the same methodology to the Old Testament, particularly the Pentateuch.
-The Documentary Hypothesis claims that the Law is a composite of multiple sources (commonly labeled J, E, D, and P), written centuries after Moses and reflecting evolving religious ideas.
+Higher criticism extends the same methodological assumptions applied to the New Testament into the Old Testament, most notably the Pentateuch.
+Central to this approach is the Documentary Hypothesis, which asserts that the Law is not a unified work given through Moses, but a composite of multiple sources—commonly designated J, E, D, and P—compiled centuries after Moses and reflecting the gradual evolution of Israel’s religion.

 “Had ye believed Moses, ye would have believed me: for he wrote of me.”
 (John 5:46)